serverless/serverless/docs/providers/aws/guide/functions.md

     runtime: python2.7 # optional overwrite, default is provider runtime
     memorySize: 512 # optional, default is 1024
     timeout: 10 # optional, default is 6
+    tracingConfigMode: PassThrough # optional overwrite, can be 'Active' or 'PassThrough'
 ```

 The `handler` property points to the file and module containing the code you want to run in your function.